bTayFla/PtTracker/README.md

 Do the same steps, but use the following command instead python3 -m http.server

 <h2>Security</h2>
-For extra security, you can block port 8084 in your firewall
+For extra security, you can block port 8084 in your firewall and add authentication using: https://github.com/tianhuil/SimpleHTTPAuthServer

 <h1>Running PtTracker using your own web server (Any OS)</h1>